digitalsleuth/bitcurator-distro-salt/README.md

 sudo salt-call -l info --local --file-root=/tmp/salt state.apply bitcurator.primary
 ```

-Once the salt call has completed, you will (currently) need to run the same command with the secondary.sls file to ensure the pip packages are installed.
+Now run the same command with the secondary.sls file to ensure the pip packages are installed.
 (This should not be necessary, but in the current configuration, the modules required for pip_installed are not reloaded - a fix is expected in a future release):

 ```shell
 sudo salt-call -l info --local --file-root=/tmp/salt state.apply bitcurator.secondary